indrekis/FATImage_TCMD_plugin/ReadMe.md

 * `ignore_boot_signature`.
 If the first 512-byte sector of the image does not contain 0x55AA and ignore_boot_signature == 0, the image is treated as not a FAT volume, even if the BPB data looks consistent.
 * `use_VFAT` -- if 1, long file names are processed (regardless of the FAT type).
 * `process_DOS1xx_images == 1` allows to interpret image with exact size, equal to: 160Kb, 180Kb, 320Kb, or 360Kb as a pre-BPB FAT image.
 Such images mostly came from the DOS 1.xx epoch disks.
 Disk format is then detected based on the [Media descriptor byte](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system#FATID) -- the first byte of the FAT, which is considered situated in the first byte of the second image sector.
-  * It is a much less reliable format detection criterion than the full BP,B so enabling this option can interfere with the normal image processing, though the author never met with such a situation.
+  * It is a much less reliable format detection criterion than the full BPB, so enabling this option can interfere with the normal image processing, though the author never met with such a situation.
   * MC/PC-DOS versions 2.00-3.20 [sometimes created bad BPBs](http://www.os2museum.com/wp/dos-boot-sector-bpb-and-the-media-descriptor-byte/), making the media descriptors the main source of disk format information.
 * process_DOS1xx_exceptions=1 -- enables DOS 1.xx non-BPB images processing exceptions targeted at supporting the popular quirks of historical disk images from the retro sites.
 Not recommended for typical users.
 * `process_MBR == 1` -- if the disk is not a correct non-partitioned disk image, try to interpret it as an MBR-based partitioned image.